paranext/paranext-core/README.md

 ## Summary

-Platform.Bible is an extensible Bible translation software.
+Platform is extensible Bible translation software.
 Its functionality is provided almost completely by extensions in order to be very powerful and flexible, giving developers the freedom to create and to share their desired Bible translation experience.

-This repository contains the core Platform.Bible software (Electron client, extension host including "PAPI", and .NET library) and the extensions that come bundled with it.
-There are many other repositories containing additional Platform.Bible extensions.
+This repository contains the core Platform software (Electron client, extension host including "PAPI", and .NET library) and the extensions that come bundled with it.
+There are many other repositories containing additional Platform extensions.

 ## Users

 This software is not yet ready for users.
 We'll update here with where you can install it when it is ready.

-If you would still like to try Platform.Bible, you can [download early releases here on GitHub](https://github.com/paranext/paranext-core/releases).
+If you would still like to try Platform, you can [download early releases here on GitHub](https://github.com/paranext/paranext-core/releases).

 ### Linux Users